MetPX/sarracenia/docs/source/Contribution/AMQPprimer.rst

    - interested: compare message key to the bindings of *consumer queues*.
    - message is routed to interested *consumer queues*, or dropped if there aren't any.

-- Multiple processes can share a *queue*, they just take turns removing messages from it.
+- Multiple processes can share a *queue*, they just take turns removing notification messages from it.
    - This is used heavily for sr_sarra and sr_subcribe multiple instances.

-- *Queues* can be *durable*, so even if your subscription process dies, if you come back in a reasonable time and you use the same queue, you will not have missed any messages.
+- *Queues* can be *durable*, so even if your subscription process dies, if you come back in a reasonable time and you use the same queue, you will not have missed any notification messages.

 - How to Decide if Someone is Interested.
    - For Sarracenia, we use (AMQP standard) *topic based exchanges*.